Carnegie Mellon University

 Graduate Women Gatherings

-The Graduate Women Gatherings provide opportunities for women to meet and discuss topics of interest that are unique to graduate women.
-All women of the graduate student, post-doctoral fellows, faculty and administrator communities are invited to network, share ideas and experiences and gather resources.
+The Graduate Women Gatherings (GWG) are opportunities to meet that focus on issues of particular concern to graduate women.
+All graduate students, post-doctoral fellows, faculty and administrator communities are invited and welcomed to network, share ideas and experiences and gather resources.